wolfmd/mith-ren/README.md

 ### For the standalone application:
 Configure a simple mongodb database and edit the conninfo.py and databaseconnection.py files to match the parameters of database name, database host, username and password.

+Set up postfix on localhost to either route through your big box email or send messages itself

 ```
 cd app/
 sudo python mithren-frontend.py